 • diarrhea

-• redness or blistering of the skin that’s exposed to the radiation
+• blistering of the skin that’s exposed to the radiation

 • low blood counts

 Watchful waiting means that your doctor continues to monitor your condition without giving treatment.
-Treatment may be initiated if you develop new symptoms or your symptoms change.
+They may initiate treatment if you develop new symptoms or your symptoms change.

-Watchful waiting is often used for smoldering multiple myeloma (SMM).
+Doctors often use watchful waiting for smoldering multiple myeloma (SMM).
 SMM is a precancerous state that hasn’t yet progressed to multiple myeloma.
 The risk of SMM progressing to multiple myeloma is about 10 percent per year.

 In this type of watchful waiting, your doctor will periodically perform tests to evaluate how your plasma cells look under a microscope.
 They’ll also monitor the levels of abnormal immunoglobulins produced by plasma cells.

-Now let’s take a look at the different complications of multiple myeloma and how they’re treated.
+Below are the different complications of multiple myeloma and how doctors treat them.

 Bone disease